HomeESA by StateESA Letter Maine

 How to Get an ESA Letter in Maine

 Portland’s tight, increasingly expensive rental market and Maine’s older housing stock mean pet policies can be a real obstacle for renters.
-For renters in Maine, an emotional support animal letter is the document that keeps you and your animal together, even where leases say “no pets.”
+A valid emotional support animal letter, written by a Maine-licensed professional, is what turns a no-pet lease into an approved accommodation.

 What Your Maine ESA Letter Includes